daver64/rpascal/README.md

 ---

-**Current Status Summary**: RPascal is a solid Pascal compiler with 75-80% TP7 compatibility.
-The core language works well, but pointer operations and set handling are the main gaps preventing higher compatibility scores.
+**Current Status Summary**: RPascal is now a robust Pascal compiler with 85-90% TP7 compatibility.
+The core language, pointers, sets, and string operations all work excellently.
+Variant records and the units system are the main remaining gaps preventing 95%+ compatibility.

 ## License